fastrgv/WorldCupSokerban/README.md

 ----------------------------------------------
 ## Embedded Autosolver Function
-An autosolver (ibox) is now embedded within this application so that pressing the equal-key ("=") at any time initiates an attempt to solve the present state of the current puzzle within a limited amount of time.
+Two autosolvers are now embedded within this application so that pressing the ("=")-key at any time initiates an attempt by the primary solver to solve the present state of the current puzzle within a limited amount of time.
 If successful then you will see an onscreen prompt to continue to press the equal-key to single-step toward the solution.
 Otherwise you will see no such prompt.

+Similarly, the 2nd alternate solver is initiated with the numeric keypad ("=")-key.

 Thus, you can give yourself a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the equal-key and proceed manually.
 This really helps when you cannot see what your next move should be.